Azure/open-service-broker-azure/docs/quickstart-minikube.md

     ```

     **Note**: We are using the `minikube ip` to get the WordPress URL, instead of
-    the command from the WordPress deployment output because we are using Minikube
+    the command from the WordPress deployment output because with Minikube the
-    and do not have a public IP address.
+    WordPress service won't have a public IP address assigned.
 1. Login using the following credentials:
     ```
     echo Username: user